 The Employer will notify the President of the Union of pending layoffs described in Subsection 35.4 A, B and C at least thirty (30) calendar days prior to the effective date of the reduction in force.
-Upon request, the Employer will discuss impacts to the bargaining unit with the Union.
+The Union's request to bargain would be in accordance with Article 49, Mandatory Subjects.
 The discussion will not serve to delay the onset of a layoff unless the Employer elects to do so.